DATE: October 17, 2019

 Not in Attendance:

 The Student was charged with academic misconduct under s.
-B.i.1(a) of the Code of Behaviour on Academic Matters, 1995 (the “Code”) on the basis that he knowingly falsified, circulated or made use of a forged academic record, namely, a University of Toronto Verification of Student Illness or Injury Form (the “Illness Form”).
-The Student submitted the Illness Form in support of his petitions for a first deferral of an unwritten final examination in respect of two courses at the University.
+B.i.1(a) of the Code of Behaviour on Academic Matters, 1995 (the “Code”) on the basis that he knowingly forged, altered, or falsified a document or evidence required by the University of Toronto, or uttered, circulated or made use of a forged or falsified document, namely, a University of Toronto Verification of Student Illness or Injury Form (the “Illness Form”).
+The Student submitted the Illness Form in support of his petitions for a first deferral of an unwritten final examination in respect of two courses.
+In the alternative, the Student was charged under s.
+B.i.3(b) of the Code on the basis that he knowingly engaged in a form of cheating, academic dishonesty, or misconduct, fraud, or misrepresentation, in order to obtain academic credit or other academic advantage of any kind, in connection with the submitted Illness Forms.

 The University requested leave to introduce an affidavit served on the Student four days before the hearing.
-The Panel noted that Rule 72 requires that affidavits proposed to be tendered in evidence at a hearing are to be disclosed at least 10 days before the hearing; however Rule 74 provides that the Tribunal may grant leave to introduce evidence that does not comply with Rule 72.
+The Panel noted that Rule 72 requires that affidavits proposed to be tendered in evidence at a hearing are to be disclosed at least 10 days before the hearing; however, Rule 74 provides that the Tribunal may grant leave to introduce evidence that does not comply with Rule 72.
 The affidavit in question included evidence of a response from a doctor potentially involved with the Illness Form submitted by the Student to the University.
-The Tribunal granted leave permitting introduction of this affidavit for the following reasons: the affidavit contained information that was potentially significant to the merits of the hearing; the University had made reasonable steps to obtain the information earlier, but had been unable to do so; and the Student was not present to assert any prejudice.
+The Tribunal granted leave to the University permitting introduction of this affidavit because the affidavit contained information that was potentially significant to the merits of the hearing; the University had made reasonable steps to obtain the information earlier, but had been unable to do so; and the Student was not present to assert any prejudice.

 The Student was registered at the University of Toronto Scarborough at all material times.
 In April 2018, the Student submitted two petitions for a first deferral of an unwritten examination, supported by an Illness Form.
 The Assistant Registrar of Petitions at the University gave evidence of her concerns about the Illness Form submitted by the Student: the doctor’s purported signature and registration number were hard to decipher, and a call to the phone number on the form was connected to the hospital’s Patient Accounts department.
 The Panel also heard evidence from an Academic Integrity Assistant at the University who investigated the authenticity of the Illness Form and confirmed with the hospital that there was no patient registered there matching the Student’s name.
 Finally, the Panel noted the affidavit of a legal assistant at the Assistant Discipline Counsel’s firm who had faxed the three doctors whose registration numbers matched the three possible versions of the scribbled number on the Illness Form.
 All three doctors eventually responded that they had no record of ever seeing a patient with any of three variations of the Student’s name.

-The Panel found from its review of previous cases involving falsified medical notes that a two-year suspension is the threshold sanction, as a general rule.
-In light of the Student’s prior, admitted act of plagiarism, and in the absence of any mitigating evidence the Student might have otherwise provided, the Tribunal found that the sanctions requested by the University (including a three-year suspension) were fair, proportional and appropriate.
+The Panel found from its review of previous cases involving falsified medical notes and petition documents that a two-year suspension is the threshold sanction, as a general rule.
+In light of the Student’s prior admitted act of plagiarism, and in the absence of any mitigating evidence the Student might have otherwise provided, the Tribunal found that the sanctions requested by the University were fair, proportional and appropriate.